rosario7832/Implementaci-n-de-Wazuh---Bootcamp-Dojo-Analista-Soc-Nivel-1/README.md

-# Laboratorio: SIEM con Wazuh
+# Lab: SIEM with Wazuh

 ## Description
 Practical implementation of an **open-source SIEM** in a local environment for educational and cybersecurity training purposes.